Visualize real-time sensor data from Azure IoT Hub using Power BI

 A line chart is created.
 The x-axis displays date and time in the UTC time zone.
 The y-axis displays temperature from the sensor.

 Create another line chart to show real-time humidity over time.
-To do this, follow the same steps above and place EventEnqueuedUtcTime on the x-axis and humidity on the y-axis.
+To do this, click on a blank part of the canvas and follow the same steps above to place EventEnqueuedUtcTime on the x-axis and humidity on the y-axis.

 Select Save to save the report.

 Select Reports on the left pane, and then select the report that you just created.

 Select File > Publish to web.

 Select Create embed code, and then select Publish.

 You're provided the report link that you can share with anyone for report access and a code snippet that you can use to integrate the report into your blog or website.

 Microsoft also offers the Power BI mobile apps for viewing and interacting with your Power BI dashboards and reports on your mobile device.

 You’ve successfully used Power BI to visualize real-time sensor data from your Azure IoT hub.

 For another way to visualize data from Azure IoT Hub, see Use a web app to visualize real-time sensor data from Azure IoT Hub.

 To continue to get started with Azure IoT Hub and to explore all extended IoT scenarios, see the following: